 When word first gets out about the asteroid’s existence, pandemonium ensues throughout South Korea.
 A civil war breaks out, as well as a total failure of the prison system, unleashing the worst humanity has to offer just as the government is paralyzed to do anything about it.
 The emptying of the prisons leads to an uptick in child abductions and human trafficking.
 This hits middle school teacher Jin Se-kyung (Ahn Eun-jin) hard when several of her students are stolen out from under her.
 While some are saved before being shipped overseas, some aren’t so lucky, setting an obsessive need in Jin to never fail her charges again.

-While Jin’s struggle to alleviate the dangers faced by her students is the most central plot line, Goodbye Earth touches on a plethora of subjects.
+While Jin’s struggle to alleviate the dangers her students face is the central plot line, Goodbye Earth touches on many subjects.
 From the corruption of those who scam others with promises of escape to the simple struggle to keep food on the table, many aspects of the deteriorating situation are explored throughout the series’ 12 episodes.
 It tries to do so much that it gets to be too much a significant portion of the time.
 While each plot has merit in a vacuum, trying to tell them all puts too much on the viewer’s plate.
 It also has a surprisingly adverse effect on the show’s pacing.

 When the new arrival slips into sleep on Jin’s couch shortly thereafter, Jin enters a momentary panic.
 Thinking he may be injured or dead, despite no indication of anything other than exhaustion from their journey, she rushes to them, too easily believing that this sweet moment has already turned sour.
 It is a poignant scene.
 One of many the show eventually delivers.